 They killed her right before my eyes.
 I watched the light go out of her eyes. " Aiyana Stanley-Jones surrounded by the Disney princesses that she adored.

 Police Militarization In Ferguson.
 A Night in Ferguson: Rubber Bullets, Tear Gas, and a Jail Cell.
 The author, detained by a St. Louis County Police Department tactical team Tuesday morning, explains to an officer how to turn off his digital recorder.
 Photo: David Carson/St Louis Post Dispatch/Polaris Late Monday evening, after many of the major media outlets covering the protests in Ferguson, Mo., had left the streets to broadcast from their set-ups near the police command center, heavily armed officers raced through suburban streets in armored vehicles, chasing demonstrators, launching tear gas on otherwise quiet residential lanes, and shooting at journalists.

 At Last, US Border Agency Releases Critical Report of Deadly Force Practices.
 Share Under pressure from media organizations, federal lawmakers and human rights groups, US Customs and Border Protection (CBP) on Friday released a highly critical review of its own use-of-force policies, which the agency had kept under wraps for more than a year.
 The review, commissioned by agency officials to the Police Executive Research Forum (PERF), examined sixty-seven cases involving the use deadly force by US Border Patrol agents.
 The report’s authors identified a number of questionable practices, finding that some agents had intentionally stepped in front of moving vehicles to justify shooting at them.
+FBI.